ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.38] 27.11.2017 =
+* Security: XSS vulnerability was fixed at URE's options page.
+Bug was discovered and fixed at tab index value numeric type checking.
+Tab index value is additionally escaped before output also.
+* Security: Deprecated code for debug output to the .log file in case of database query error was removed.
+* Security: Multiple select jQuery plugin (https://github.com/wenzhixin/multiple-select/) was updated to the latest available version 1.2.1, which fixed XSS vulnerability, existed in earlier versions.

 = [4.37] 01.11.2017 =
 * New: New option was added to the "Settings->User Role Editor->General" tab.
 It's possible to set a default value for a quant of columns at capabilities section of the main User Role Editor page.